 Circle with Disney

-Circle is a new device (shaped more like a square but called a Circle) that connects to your existing Wi-Fi router.
+Circle is a device (shaped more like a square but called a Circle) that connects to your existing Wi-Fi router.

 With Circle you can set up age-appropriate content filtering for each connected device, set time limits and “bedtimes” for each device, and even pause the Internet if needed – for everyone or for just one device.
 This is all customizable and the filters apply to websites AND apps.

 For example if your 10-year old uses the family computer and a game console, and your 15-year old uses an iPad and a smartphone, they can each have different filtering levels and time limits.
-The time limits apply across devices too.
+The time limits apply across all their devices too.
 So it’s pretty thorough.

 Circle has teamed up with Disney to make their product a reality.
 Each family member has access to MyCircle – a dashboard customized with Disney content such as videos, blogs, GIFs, emojis, music, and games.
 Circle has added “Connections”, which is just that – Circle connects with other apps to extend what you can do.
 For example, connect Circle with Alexa voice assistant, and several chores management apps.

 The features of KoalaSafe are similar to Circle – you can set time limits, block inappropriate apps and sites, and pause the internet.
 Create a profile for each child, or general profiles like “little kids” and “big kids” and then decide schedules and allowed apps for each profile.
 You can block or allow by category, such as all Social Media sites, or just block specific apps.
 For example you could block all social media, or you could allow Instagram but block Kik and Oovoo.